prahladyeri/tuxdrive/README.md

 	pip install tuxdrive

-Since this is a DIY (Do-it-yourself) app, you'll have to register your own app by going to the [Google API Console](https://console.cloud.google.com/?pli=1), enable Drive API, create credentials and copy the `client_id.json` to your working folder.
+Since this is a DIY (Do-it-yourself) app, you'll have to register your own app by going to the [Google API Console](https://console.cloud.google.com/?pli=1) and then:

+1. Enable Google Drive API.
+2. Create credentials (make sure you choose "Desktop App")
+3. Download the credentials json file and save it as `client_id.json` to your working folder.

 Only then the program will be able to work.
 For more information on how to do this, you may [refer to this article](https://prahladyeri.com/blog/2016/12/how-to-create-google-drive-app-python-flask.html).

 Notes: